nligerakis/kube-prod-runtime/docs/quickstart-eks.md

 ### DNS requirements

 In addition to the requirements listed above, a domain name is also required for setting up Ingress endpoints to services running in the cluster.
 The specified domain name can be a top-level domain (TLD) or a subdomain.
-In either case you have to manually [set up the NS records](#step-3-configure-domain-registration-records) for the specified TLD or subdomain so as to delegate DNS resolution queries to an Amazon Route 53 hosted zone created and managed by BKPR.
+In either case you have to manually [set up the NS records](#step-4-configure-domain-registration-records) for the specified TLD or subdomain so as to delegate DNS resolution queries to an Amazon Route 53 hosted zone created and managed by BKPR.
 This is required in order to generate valid TLS certificates.

 ## Installation and setup

 ### Step 1: Set up the cluster

-In this section, you will deploy an Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster using the `eksctl` tool`.
+In this section, you will deploy an Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster using the `eksctl` tool.

 * Make sure you have a working Amazon CLI environment.
-Please refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) if in doubt.
+Refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information.

 * Configure the following environment variables: